Colin Hall Simpson: Middle East

 Simpson joined the Second Australian Imperial Force on 15 October 1939 with the rank of lieutenant colonel.
 He was allocated the AIF service number VX79, and assumed command of the Australian Corps Signals.
 When the I Corps was formed in April 1940, Lieutenant General Sir Thomas Blamey was appointed its commander, and Simpson its Chief Signals Officer, with a promotion to the rank of colonel.

 Simpson embarked on the transport Nieuw Holland on 15 September 1940, arriving in Kantara, Egypt, on 12 October.
-He met with his British counterparts, and discussed arrangements for the creation of an AIF Signals School in the Middle East.
+He met with his British counterparts and discussed arrangements for the creation of an AIF Signals School in the Middle East.
 Some negotiation was required before this proposal was finally accepted.
 He was disappointed at the standard of training that had been achieved by the I Corps and 6th Division signals units in the Middle East, and just as disappointed with the reinforcements arriving from Australia.
 Both the standard of training of the units and the establishment of the schools intended to remedy the situation were hampered by a serious shortage of equipment.
 The 6th Division's list of critical shortfalls—by no means restricted to signals equipment—included 120 telephones and 120 mi of electrical cable.
 Not until January 1941—after the 6th Division had been committed to battle in Libya—did the cable become available in Australia.
 Some units equipped themselves with captured enemy materiel.

 Simpson arrived in Greece on 7 March 1941 as part of the I Corps advance party.
-The Battle of Greece presented a major challenge for Simpson's signals units, as rugged terrain, enemy action and frequent troop movements conspired to frustrate their efforts to maintain reliable communications.
+The Battle of Greece presented a major challenge for Simpson's signal units, as rugged terrain, enemy action and frequent troop movements conspired to frustrate their efforts to maintain reliable communications.
 The news that Yugoslavia had offered to surrender reached Blamey from a BBC broadcast on 15 April picked up on a receiver built into a kerosene case that Simpson had insisted that he take.
-Much signals equipment was lost during the fighting, and some had to be destroyed following the order to evacuate Greece.
+Many pieces of signal equipment was lost during the fighting, and some had to be destroyed following the order to evacuate Greece.
 Simpson embarked for Crete on HMS Phoebe on 25 April.
 From there he took a flying boat to Alexandria.
 His first priority on arrival was arranging for the lost equipment to be replaced.

-The shortage of signals equipment was an important factor in the delay in committing the I Corps to the Syria–Lebanon campaign until it became clear that General Sir Henry Maitland Wilson could not adequately control operations from his headquarters at the King David Hotel in Jerusalem.
+The shortage of signal equipment was an important factor in the delay in committing the I Corps to the Syria–Lebanon campaign until it became clear that General Sir Henry Maitland Wilson could not adequately control operations from his headquarters at the King David Hotel in Jerusalem.
 Once again, the signallers had to battle with inhospitable terrain.
 The hills and atmospheric conditions made reception difficult for the radio operations, and those same hills, along with shortages of cable, made the linesmen's task no less difficult.
-He was mentioned in despatches, and made a Commander of the Order of the British Empire for "maintenance of communications under difficult conditions in the Grecian campaign".
+He was mentioned in despatches, and appointed a Commander of the Order of the British Empire for "maintenance of communications under difficult conditions in the Grecian campaign".